arthuryxt/acfs/README.txt

 3. Fasta/q header (such as ">Default_header") MUST be converted to ACF style so that multiple samples can be processes in one run.
    Change ">Default_header" into ">Truseq_sample_Default_header", where "sample" are the names of your samples.
-   Make sure there is No underline within the sample name. e.g. ">Truseq_ctrl.1_Default_header" and ">Truseq_AGO2KO.1_Default_header" are OK; ">Truseq_ctrl_1_Default_header" is BAD because ACF will record "ctrl" instead of "ctrl_1".
+   Make sure there is No underline within the sample name. e.g. ">Truseq_ctrl.1_Default_header" and ">Truseq_AGO2KO.1_Default_header" are OK; ">Truseq_ctrl_1_Default_header" is BAD because ACF will register "ctrl" instead of "ctrl_1".
 4. Assume reads are obtained by Directional Sequencing, and the reads are assumed to be reverse-complementary to mRNAs.
    So  if the reads are actually sense (the same 5'->3' direction as mRNA), please reverse-complement all reads.
    And if the reads are actually stransless or pair-ended, please run in parallel original reads and reverse-complemented reads.
    No pair-end information is used, as the exact junction-site must be supported by a single read.
 Seeing is believing.
-5. Pipeline through ACF_MAKE.pl is highly recommended.
+5. Pipelining through ACF_MAKE.pl is highly recommended.
 To see the arguments needed in each perl script, simply run the script without any arguments.
 6. Splicing Strength module is adpoted from MaxEnt module from here : http://genes.mit.edu/burgelab/maxent/download/.
 Many thanks to Christoph Burge lab.
 7. For non-commercial purposes the code is released under the General Public License (version 3).
 See the file LICENSE for more detail.
-If you are interested in commercial use of this software contact the author. by arthur 2013-11-01
+If you are interested in commercial use of this software contact the author.
+8. Please kindly cite the following paper : Nat Neurosci 2015 Apr;18(4):603-10 [PMID: 25714049]
+by Arthur 2013-11-01
 ========== NOTE ==========